mohamedkhairy23/bootcamp_api/README.md

 - Handling Errors (Mongoose Bad ObjectId - Mongoose duplicate key - Mongoose Validation Error - Server error)

+- Populate and reverse of populate(Virtuals)

+- Cascading delete

 Review functionalities for Bootcamps:
 (Get reviews for a specific Bootcamp by BootcampID - Get a single review for a Bootcamp by BootcampID - Add a review for a Bootcamp by BootcampID - Update a review - Delete a review)
 - Calculate the average rating of a Bootcamp by calculating the average rates of the Bootcamp reviews and update the value of Bootcamp rating when deleting a Bootcamp review, updating a Bootcamp review, or adding a review to the Bootcamp.